FWKMultiverse/NEURAL-NEXUS/README.md

 ## Status

 Active development.
-Currently training — 120 epoch run in progress.
+Training complete — 120 epoch run finished March 20, 2026.
+Final validated accuracy: **41.8%** (2.09× above random on 5-class prediction).
+Overfitting held at 0.000–0.001 throughout, never exceeding 0.001.
-Live testing on MT5 Demo account follows training completion.
+Live testing on MT5 Demo account in progress.
 Results are instrument-specific (XAUUSD) and depend on training data, market conditions, and configuration.

 Credentials and account details are stored locally and never shared or committed to any repository.